AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 🔹 Q4: Can we integrate with SIEM/SOC tools?

 ✅ Fully supported.
-The pipeline exposes webhooks and structured log formats (e.g., JSON, syslog) compatible with Splunk, Datadog, and ELK Stack.
+The pipeline exposes webhooks and structured log formats (e.g., JSON) compatible with Splunk, Datadog, and ELK Stack.

 🔹 Q5: Are compliance framework updates handled automatically?